Diplomat's Folly

 Diplomat’s Folly is a 1951 thriller mystery novel by the British writer Henry Wade.
 Wade was a key writer during the Golden Age of Detective Fiction.
-The plot follows a traditional Country House mystery forumala following a murder.
+The plot follows a traditional Country House mystery formula following a murder.

 Synopsis

 While working at the British Embassy in Paris, a promising diplomat had a relationship with an attractive Frenchwoman.
 His indiscreetness led to information about the upcoming visit of the King to Paris, potentially putting the monarch's life in danger.
 Some time later her brother blackmails him with the letters.
 He enlists an old friend to help him.